 Skinner promotes public interest in art and antiques, and regularly invites scholars and experts to give lectures in conjunction with our auction previews.
 Jewelry artist Robert Lee Morris, landscape architect Ken Druse, and Historic Deerfield president Philip Zea have all spoken at the Skinner gallery.

 Join our email list to receive invitations to Skinner previews, gallery walks, and other special events.

 If you see something that you’re interested in purchasing, you don’t need to attend the auction to participate.
-You may leave an absentee bid while at the preview.
-If you’d like more time to think it over, you may fax in the absentee bid form or leave an absentee bid online up to an hour before the auction begins.
+You may leave an absentee bid while at the preview, or at any time in advance of the lot being offered at auction.
 Ask a Skinner representative at the preview for guidance if you are interested in phone bidding.

 To experience the excitement of the saleroom, return on the day of the auction to bid in person or bid live online with SkinnerLive!

-If you cannot attend the preview in person, you may view our auction catalogs and ask questions by email, phone or fax.
+If you cannot attend the preview in person, view the auction online and ask questions by email or phone.
 Our specialists are happy to provide specific condition reports or detailed photographs.